haninsuryo/haninsuryo/README.md

 ## About Me

-  - 🌱 I’m currently works as Data Analyst
+  - 🌱 I’m currently working as Data Analyst
   -  :octocat: Happy to learn something new
   - 💬 Come on, let's connect here!
   - 📺 So, do I. Love for watching Korean's Drama